Lakeway's Premier Cosmetic

 Frequently asked questions

 Whether you'll need one session or more depends on your starting shade and your desired outcome.
-While teeth whitening is a process, about 75% of our clients achieve a satisfactory level of whitening after just one Maximum Teeth Whitening session.
+While teeth whitening is a process, about 75% of our clients achieve a satisfactory level of whitening after just one Deluxe Teeth Whitening session.
 Understanding the Process While a single session can provide great results, achieving a very bright, "pearly white" shade (typically S12-S6 on the whitening scale) may require additional ramp-up sessions.
 This is because we can only safely whiten your teeth so much in a single session to ensure your comfort and the overall health of your teeth.
 The final shade you reach is a balance between your natural starting point and your whitening goals.

 We recommend a follow-up treatment every six months to a year to maintain optimal brightness.

 With our Standard 30-minute Teeth Whitening session, you can expect your teeth to become 6–8 shades lighter.
-For a more dramatic transformation, our Maximum 60-minute Teeth Whitening session can lighten your teeth by up to 12–14 shades.
+For a more dramatic transformation, our 60-minute Deluxe Teeth Whitening session can lighten your teeth by up to 12–14 shades.
 What if I want a "Pearly White" smile?
 Achieving a "pearly white" smile (S12-S6 on the whitening scale) may require additional ramp-up sessions.
 We can only safely whiten your teeth so much in one sitting while prioritizing your comfort and the health of your teeth.
 The final result is a balance between your natural starting shade and your desired level of whiteness.

-A teeth whitening session is either 30 or 60 minutes long and includes one whitening gel treatment.
 Here’s a breakdown of what a typical session looks like: Your Arrival and Initial Assessment Upon arrival, a teeth whitening specialist will greet you and guide you to the whitening room.
 You'll complete client consent paperwork and then be directed to the whitening table.
 The specialist will use a shade guide to assess the current shade of your teeth and take a pre-treatment photo.
-The Whitening Process First, a blue protective gel is applied to your gums to prevent sensitivity.
-Next, a hydrogen peroxide whitening gel is applied to your teeth.
-You will then sit under a laser blue bleaching light, which activates the whitening agent to remove stains.
-This process is done in either a single session or a longer, two-part session, depending on your treatment choice.
-Final Steps and Aftercare After the treatment, you'll rinse your mouth to remove any residue and the protective barrier from your gums.
-We'll take a post-session photo to compare your results and document your final shade.
-Then, we will discuss your results and answer any questions you may have.
-We’ll also give you instructions for the next 24-48 hours and help you set up a maintenance schedule to keep your smile bright.
+The Whitening Process First, we start with a barrier to protect your gums to prevent sensitivity.
+Next, comes the hydrogen peroxide whitening gel.
+Then you process under the special LED light, which activates the whitening agent to remove stains.
+During the 60 minute session the gel is applied 2x for maximum results.

 Most people experience no pain or sensitivity with our whitening system, which is one of the main reasons clients love it.
 However, if you already have sensitive teeth, you might experience some mild sensitivity.
 We've never had a client complain of major sensitivity issues.
 To help prevent sensitivity, we recommend you start brushing with Sensodyne or another toothpaste for sensitive teeth as soon as possible before your appointment.
 You should continue to use it in the weeks following your treatment to help manage any potential sensitivity.
 Before we begin, we'll talk with you about any sensitivity concerns you have.
 If you are prone to sensitivity, you'll have the option to have a protective vitamin E oil applied to your gums for an extra layer of comfort during the session.
 After the session, some clients might notice a tingling sensation or a temporary white line along their gums, also known as blanching.
 These are normal side effects and typically fade within a few hours, though they may last up to 24 hours.

-or text/call us at (512) 814-6346.
+or text/call us at (737) 781-4238.

+After your treatment, avoid eating or drinking anything other than plain water for 2-3 hours.
 For at least 24 hours after your session, you'll need to follow a "white diet" and avoid foods and drinks that can stain.
 Your teeth's pores are open and more susceptible to staining.
+Avoid:

 Dark-colored liquids like coffee, tea, and red wine.